Ray Kolp: Career

 Kolp is most remembered for an incident in 1929 involving future Hall-of-Famer Hack Wilson.
 The episode occurred in the day's second game; in an earlier game there had been a triple play, which may explain why feelings were running high.
 Hack Wilson was on first with Ray Kolp in the Cincinnati dugout shouting taunts and insults as usual.
-Having endured enough, Hack charged off the field into the opposing dugout where he clobbered Ray Kolp in the jaw.
+Having endured enough, Hack charged off the field into the opposing dugout where he punched Ray Kolp in the jaw.
 A near-riot ensued in the stands, with the police needed to finally restore order.
 That evening, the two teams met up again at the train station, where Hack Wilson punched Ray's teammate Pete Donnohue.
 League president Heydler personally investigated the particulars of the attacks, declaring Hack the culprit and fining him $100.
 These shenanigans produced headlines for days in sports sections across the U.S.

 Kolp played four years with the St. Louis Browns, spent two years in the minors in Minnesota with the St. Paul Saints, and then returned to the majors with the Cincinnati Reds in 1927.
 His last game in the majors was with the Reds on September 21, 1934.
 Two years later he received an engraved silver lifetime pass from major league baseball in recognition of his 12 years of big league service.
 Following the majors, Kolp pitched in the minors for the Minneapolis Millers for two years and then became their first base coach.
 He was the manager of the Williamsport Grays in Pennsylvania for two seasons, 1944 and 1945, handling a mostly Cuban team playing as replacements for the GIs at war.
 He led the team in promoting War Bonds, raising pledges for $231,000 in 1944.

-His only son, Richard C. Kolp pitched in the minors for the Paducah Indians in Kentucky in 1939 and 1940.
+His only son, Richard C. Kolp pitched in the minors for the Paducah Indians in the Class D level Kitty League in 1939 and 1940.

 Ray Kolp died in Cincinnati, Ohio, on July 29, 1967.
 Ray and his wife Bertha Willett Kolp of Coalport, Pennsylvania, are buried in St. Stephen Cemetery in Fort Thomas, Kentucky.